How hair grows has a lot more in common with your garden than just terminology. Read on to find out more…

 With the discovery of the role of stem cells, later researchers went looking for stem cells in the root of the hair at the base of the follicle.
 Instead, they found them in the bulge located half way up the follicle near the arrector pili muscle (the muscle that makes your hair stand on end).
 Significantly for treatment methods, the bulge is transparent and has no contact with the hair for most of the growth cycle.

-With Thermolysis, heat is concentrated around the root and not at the level of the bulge.
-The only time that Thermolysis can be permanently effective is during early anagen stage when the hair root is raised to be adjacent to the bulge.
-During this brief time, the bulge is well connected to the hair root and heat in the root is transmitted to the bulge with the ability to damage or destroy it.
+With Thermolysis, heat concentrates around the root and not at the level of the bulge.
+The only time that Thermolysis can be permanently effective is during early anagen stage when the hair root rises to be adjacent to the bulge.
+During this brief time, the bulge connects to the hair root and heat in the root conducts to the bulge with the ability to damage or destroy it.
 This robs the follicle of its ability to grow another hair.

-In practice, around 90% of the hairs treated with Thermolysis will have regrown after 3 months and perhaps 10% will have been permanently destroyed.
+In practice, around 90% of Thermolysis treated hairs will have regrown after 3 months and perhaps 10% permanently destroyed.
 This means going back over the same hairs, time and time again, thinning them out by 10% at each treatment because the bulge and its stem cells are not in contact with the hair itself and remain immune to the heat produced by Thermolysis.

-During early anagen stage when the hair root is raised to be adjacent to the bulge the bulge is well connected to the hair root and heat from the Laser is transmitted from the root to the bulge with the ability to damage or destroy it robbing the follicle of its ability to grow another hair.
+During early anagen stage when the hair root rises to be adjacent to the bulge, the bulge is connects with the hair root and heat from the Laser conducts from the root to the bulge with the ability to damage or destroy it.
+This robs the follicle of its ability to grow another hair.